browserengineering/book/book/scripts.md

 next: security
 ...

-But form-based web applications, like [last chapter's guest book](forms.md), reload the page every time the user does anything, and fell out of favor in the early 2000s.
+Form-based web applications, like [last chapter's guest book](forms.md), reload the page every time the user does anything, and fell out of favor in the early 2000s.
 What took their place are JavaScript-enhanced web applications, which can respond to user input